Tax in New Jersey: a complete guide

 If you’re looking to move to New Jersey or want to know more about its state taxes, here’s everything you need to know.

-New Jersey has one of the highest state tax levels in the US.
-According to a 2023 study, New Jersey has the fourth highest marginal tax rate at 10.75 percent, with only California, Hawaii, and New York having higher levels.
+• According to a 2023 study, New Jersey has the fourth highest marginal tax rate at 10.75%, behind California, Hawaii, and New York.

 New Jersey income taxes

 In New Jersey, you must pay income tax whether you are a resident or earn income from a New Jersey source.
-New Jersey tax brackets range from 1.4 percent to 10.75 percent, depending on your filing status and income.
+New Jersey tax brackets range from 1.4% to 10.75%, depending on your filing status and income.

 The state income tax thresholds are: